 Skip to Content

-Massey’s Master of Counselling Studies is an NZAC-accredited professional training programme that will prepare you for employment as a counsellor.
+Massey’s Master of Counselling Studies will prepare you for employment as a counsellor.
+You’ll join our counselling programme community, anchored in mana enhancing practices.

-This qualification gives eligibility to apply for provisional membership of the New Zealand Association of Counsellors (NZAC).
+This qualification gives eligibility to apply for provisional membership of the New Zealand Association of Counsellors (NZAC) after you have gained a minimum of 200 hours of supervised practice.

 All students must meet university entrance requirements to be admitted to the University.

 This programme is a selected entry programme.
-This means there are a number of extra requirements you must meet.
+This means there are a number of extra requirements.

 To enter the Master of Counselling Studies you will have: